Lunardy2509/IoT-Power-Meter/README.md

 </details>

-# 🌐 IoT ESP8266-Based Ampmeter & Temperature Meter
+# 🌐 IoT Power Meter

 This project is an IoT-enabled ammeter and temperature monitoring system using **ESP8266**, implemented in a school environment in **Depok, West Java, Indonesia**.
 It aims to monitor energy usage in various electronic devices by sending real-time data to a dashboard from over 60+ ESP8266 nodes installed in classrooms.